-Step1.
-Launch Partition Assistant, in the main console, right-click the partition you want to format (I partition for example), and then select "Format Partition".
+Step1:Launch Partition Assistant, in the main console, right-click the partition you want to format (Let's take I partition for an example), and then select "Format Partition".

-Step2.
-In the pop-up window, you could reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don’t know which one is better).
+Step2: In the pop-up window, you could reset the partition label, file system, and the cluster size (smaller cluster size makes less wasting of disk space, and we usually recommend you use the default size if you don’t know which one is better).
 Click OKto confirm the changes.

-Step3.
-You can see the change in the main window; Click Apply to execute the operation.
+Step3:You can see the changes in the main window and click Apply to execute the operation.

-The formatting process will take some time, so allow your computer to finish this task before using it for anything else.
+The formatting process will take some time, so please allow your computer to finish this task before using it for anything else.